Kubernetes Cluster

 To see how Cloudaware seamlessly integrates with Kubernetes Cluster in action, request a demo.

-*If your Kubernetes Cluster is public, use a direct web link in 'Cluster URL'.
+*If Kubernetes cluster is public, use the direct web link.

-If your Kubernetes Cluster is private, install Breeze agent, set up TunHub Gateway and use the TunHub route URL (e.g. https://tunhub.cloudaware.com:12345) in 'Cluster URL'.
+If Kubernetes cluster is private, install the Breeze agent, set up TunHub gateway and use the TunHub route URL, e.g., https://tunhub.cloudaware.com:12345

-2) Insert the username that will be utilized in Kubernetes.
+2) Enter the username that will be utilized in Kubernetes.
 Click Generate.
+The certificate in .csr

-3) Sign the Cloudaware certificate request that will be used by Kubernetes control plane node - see the example below:
+3) Sign the Cloudaware certificate request that will be used by Kubernetes control plane node.
+For example:

 openssl x509 -req -in cloudaware_test.csr -CA /etc/kubernetes/pki/ca.crt -CAkey /etc/kubernetes/pki/ca.key -CAcreateserial -out cloudaware_test.crt -days 3650

-4) Set up authorization for the user on RBAC level.
+4) Configure RBAC authorization for the user.
 Create a custom Cluster role node-reader

 apiVersion: rbac.authorization.k8s.io/v1